ULHPC/tutorials/python/basics/README.md

 Alternatively, you can revert back to the backup of your `.bashrc` we created earlier.
 In case you want to get rid of conda completely, you can now also delete the directory where you installed it (default is `$HOME/miniconda3`).

-## (Optional) Use Scoop to parallelize execution of your Python code with Slurm
+## (Deprecated) Use Scoop to parallelize execution of your Python code with Slurm

 In this part, we will use Scoop library to parallelize our Python code and execute it on iris cluster.

+**WARNING**: Scoop uses `ssh` to spawn workers instead of `srun`, so no slurm steps are created.
+This also means that workers will neither see any loaded modules nor the virtual environment, if you use any.

 The second example used in this tutorial comes from [Scoop example computation of pi](http://scoop.readthedocs.io/en/0.7/examples.html#computation-of).
 We will use a [Monte-Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method) to compute the value of pi.
 As written in the Scoop documentation, it spawns two pseudo-random numbers that are fed to the hypot function which calculates the hypotenuse of its parameters.
 This step computes the Pythagorean equation (\sqrt{x^2+y^2}) of the given parameters to find the distance from the origin (0,0) to the randomly placed point (which X and Y values were generated from the two pseudo-random values).
 Then, the result is compared to one to evaluate if this point is inside or outside the unit disk.
 If it is inside (have a distance from the origin lesser than one), a value of one is produced (red dots in the figure), otherwise the value is zero (blue dots in the figure).
 The experiment is repeated *tries* number of times with new random values.